 For this reason, this is the only test for which we encourage derating.
-A TDS could include a table of pairs of derating parameters: what burst size to use as a fraction of the target_window_size, and how much each burst size is permitted to reduce the run length, relative to to the target_run_length.
+A TIDS could include a table of pairs of derating parameters: burst sizes and how much each burst size is permitted to reduce the run length, relative to to the target_run_length.